lucas-streanga/Processor-Project/README.md

 memory until the PC reaches the end of memory.
 Without an ! to indicate end of file, stdin contents will continue to be read untill all of the memory is filled.

+## Error Codes
+The program itself is difficult to crash, but the virtual processor may crash for a variety of reasons.
+The error codes are:

+- EOM: End of memory
+  - This occurs when the PC reaches the end of memory.
+This can occur if there is no end execution instruction in memory or if the PC is edited to the end of memory.